Padre Pio: Politics

-Padre Pio was not especially concerned with politics, but voted in Italian elections and voiced his opinions on various issues.
-He initially felt that Benito Mussolini had done a good job during his rule, but his feelings on Mussolini quickly became negative as time passed.
+Despite being generally unconcerned with politics, Padre Pio's attitude towards fascist leaders quickly soured as Benito Mussolini came into power.
 When visited by one of Mussolini's messengers, Pio yelled at the man, "So now you come to me, after you have destroyed Italy.
 You can tell Mussolini that nothing can save Italy now!
 Nothing!"
-Pio also thought highly of the U.S. President Franklin D. Roosevelt, who he described as a "great man."
+Pio was friendly to American soldiers stationed near San Giovanni Rotundo during World War 2 and thought highly of the U.S. President Franklin D. Roosevelt, whom he described as a "great man".
 Additionally, Pio expressed great concern over the spread of communism during his life and frequently prayed to help combat it.

-In 1948, in a letter written to Alcide De Gasperi, Pio noted his support for the Christian Democracy party.Pio's involvement is attributed to having helped the party win elections, with Italian communists hating Pio for it.
-One communist spokesman grumbled that Pio's presence at the voting polls "took votes away from us."
+In 1948, in a letter written to Alcide De Gasperi, Pio noted his support for the Christian Democracy party.
+Pio's involvement is attributed to having helped the party win elections, with Italian communists hating Pio for it.
+One communist spokesman grumbled that Pio's presence at the voting polls "took votes away from us".

 Following the Christian Democracy's political victories in elections, Pio was continually consulted by political Italian leaders including Aldo Moro, Antonio Segni, Mariano Rumor, and Giovanni Leone.
 Pio received letters requesting his prayers throughout his life, including one from Alfonso XIII in March 1923.
 Pio also prayed for various notable political figures, including George V.

 In 1963, following the assassination of John F. Kennedy, Pio broke down in tears.
-When asked by another priest if he would pray for Kennedy's salvation, Pio replied "It's not necessary.
+When asked by another priest if he would pray for Kennedy's salvation, Pio replied, "It's not necessary.
 He's already in Paradise."